Stefon Diggs Player Prop Bets for the NFL Playoffs | Buffalo vs. New England 1/15/2022

 Matchup vs. New England

-- Diggs has averaged 84.4 receiving yards per game over his five career matchups against the Patriots, 13.9 more than his over/under in Saturday's game.
+- Diggs' 84.4 receiving yards per game in his five career matchups against the Patriots are 13.9 more than his over/under for Saturday's game.

-- In five matchups with the Patriots, Diggs has had a touchdown catch, including multiple scores in one game.
+- Diggs, in five matchups, had a touchdown catch twice.
+And he had multiple TDs in one of those two games.

 - Note: Diggs' stats vs. Patriots date back to 2016.